semaphoreci/docs/docs/ci-cd-environment/ubuntu-20.04-image.md

 tools and databases preinstalled.

-If the dependency you need is not present in the list above, you can install it with the Ubuntu package manager or using an alternative method such as compiling it from the source, or manually downloading binaries.
+If the dependency you need is not present in the list above, you can install it with the Ubuntu package manager, or using an alternative method such as compiling it from the source or manually downloading binaries.

 To install dependecies using the package manager (apt-get) you can use the template command below and add it to your pipeline: